-Frederick Barthelme began his career as a painter in Texas in the late 1960s.
-His work was included in a number of exhibitions in Houston at the Louisiana Gallery, the Katheryn Swenson Gallery, Kiko Gallery, and in exhibits at the University of Houston, Rice University, the Jewish Community Center, the Oklahoma Art Center, and in numerous regional exhibitions.
-After moving to New York in 1967, he was involved with other concept artists in exhibits at the amusingly-named Museum of Normal Art, and thereafter at the Seattle Art Museum, UBC Gallery Vancouver, CAYC Buenos Aires, the Museum of Modern Art, the New York Cultural Center, Oberlin College, Los Angeles Contemporary Exhibitions, the Texas Gallery, and other museums and galleries in the U.S. and elsewhere.
-His work was included in Seth Siegelaub’s early printed exhibitions, in the special “concept” issue of Studio International, in Ursula Meyer’s Conceptual Art, in Lucy Lippard’s curated exhibits and in many of the seminal publications of the movement including Lippard’s The Dematerialization of the Art Object, Donald Karshan’s exhibition catalog Conceptual Art and Conceptual Aspects, and others.
-From the 1970s forward he published more than a dozen books of fiction and nonfiction (see site here) and he has, in recent times, begun again to make one-off digitally mastered works on canvas and paper, as well as editioned prints, short-run art books, and bad and defaced photographs.
+Frederick Barthelme first exhibited in Houston, Texas at galleries including Louisiana Gallery, the Katheryn Swenson Gallery, Kiko Gallery, and in exhibits at the University of Houston, Rice University, the Jewish Community Center, the Oklahoma Art Center, and in numerous regional exhibitions.
+Later he showed in the first wave of conceptual art exhibits in New York and in numerous national and international publications and exhibitions of that work.
+He exhibited at the first concept art exhibit at Joseph Kosuth’s Museum of Normal Art, at the Seattle Art Museum, the UBC Gallery Vancouver, CAYC Buenos Aires, the Museum of Modern Art, the New York Cultural Center, Oberlin College, Los Angeles Contemporary Exhibitions, the Texas Gallery, and and other shows in the U.S. and elsewhere.
+His work was included in Seth Siegelaub’s early printed Concept Art exhibitions, in the special “concept” issue of Studio International, in Ursula Meyer’s Conceptual Art, in Lucy Lippard’s curated exhibits and in many of the seminal publications of the movement including Lippard’s The Dematerialization of the Art Object, Donald Karshan’s exhibition catalog Conceptual Art and Conceptual Aspects, and others.
+From the 1970s forward he put painting aside and began writing fiction, publishing short stories in The New Yorker, Esquire, Playboy, etc., and publishing fifteen books of fiction and nonfiction.
+Recently he returned to fine art making short run editioned Giclee prints and one-off digitally mastered works on canvas and paper.

 “9 Situations.”
 Louisiana Gallery, Houston, May 1965.